indeep-singh-2812/User-Post-Management-Using-MEAN/README.md

 8. Try and have FUN.
 9. In the location of your folder, run **node ./src/server,js** to start the express server.
 Port used for this server is **3000**.
 10. Also please remember to install and start the mongodb server as well before running this app.
 We have used **admin** database and **UserPosts** is the collection name.
+11. Note :- There are no input validations implemented in the web app.
+Its just a basic app performing CRUD operations.

 For more information regarding creating components, class, services and new projects using angular-cli in angular2, you can refer tot he link mentioned below.
 https://www.npmjs.com/package/angular-cli